Lycée Condorcet

-The Lycée Condorcet ([lise kɔ̃dɔʁsɛ]) is a school founded in 1803 in Paris, France, located at 8, rue du Havre, in the city's 9th arrondissement.
-It is one of the four oldest high schools in Paris and also one of the most prestigious.
+The Lycée Condorcet ([lise kɔ̃dɔʁsɛ]) is a secondary school in Paris, France, located at 8, rue du Havre, in the city's 9th arrondissement.
+Founded in 1803, it is one of the four oldest high schools in Paris and also one of the most prestigious.
 Since its inception, various political eras have seen it given a number of different names, but its identity today honors the memory of the Marquis de Condorcet.
-The school provides secondary education as part of the French education system.
-Henri Bergson, Horace Finaly, Claude Lévi-Strauss, Marcel Proust, Francis Poulenc and Paul Verlaine are some of the students who attended the Lycée Condorcet.
+Henri Bergson, Horace Finaly, Claude Lévi-Strauss, Marcel Proust, Jean-Luc Marion, Francis Poulenc and Paul Verlaine are some of the students who attended the Lycée Condorcet.

 Some of the school's famous teachers include Jean Beaufret, Paul Bénichou, Jean-Marie Guyau, Jean-Paul Sartre, and Stéphane Mallarmé.

 History

 During the greater part of the nineteenth century, the school was the "great Liberal High School" on the right bank with its relatively flexible regime that was chosen by the progressive bourgeoisie for its sons.
 It is among the few schools in Paris that never had students as boarders: students who were not living with their parents worked, ate and slept in the neighbourhood via a network of "maitres de pension".
 The mix has gradually emerged in 1924 for preparatory classes for the grandes écoles, and 1975 for secondary classes.

 Over the course of its history the school has changed name several times: